To enter Palestine, you have to pass Israeli immigration, which is one of the hardest things.

-At my second time with El Al, it was a nightmare.
+My second time with El Al was a nightmare.

-They opened my carry-on baggage without notice and messed up (even some small items missed when I checked my bag after arrival).
-Still more they forced me to come into a special room for a strict body examination; they checked even inside my hair.
+They opened my carry-on baggage without notice and messed up (even some small items were missed when I checked my bag after arrival).
+Still, they forced me to come into an investigation room for a strict body examination; they checked even my hair.

-After those examinations, no other passengers were waiting, four staffs surrounded me and discussed if they’d accept me or not for 1 hour.
+After those examinations, no other passengers were waiting, four staff surrounded me and discussed whether they’d accept me for 1 hour.

-At last, I was allowed to board, but one of the staffs escorted me to the gate of the aircraft; she watched me even in front of the bathroom door.
+At last, I was allowed to board, but one of the staff escorted me to the gate; she watched me even in front of the bathroom door.

-I didin’t have any right to choose the seat; I was packed into the window seat with 2 big Russian ladys on isle side, which make me unable to move.
+I didn’t have any right to choose the seat; I was packed into the window seat with two big Russian ladies on the isle side, which made me unable to move.

-My carry-on baggage was changed to check-in baggage by them, even I wasn’t allowed to pick up my lipstick.
+My carry-on baggage was changed to check-in baggage by them; I wasn’t allowed to pick up my lipstick.

-In my impression, most of the passengers flying with El Al are Jewish.
-Travelers are rare enough, I seemed eye-catching to them.
+Most of the passengers flying with El Al are Jewish in my impression.
+Travelers are so rare enough that I seemed eye-catching to them.

-Even though you prepare so well for the examination, it exhausts you for sure.
-It might be okay for one time, but it’s hard to recommend El Al Airlines very much.
+Even though you prepare so well for the examination, it must exhaust you.
+It might be okay for one time, but it’s hard to recommend El Al Airlines.